J3nF/StAnki/README.md

 ## Usage

 I recommend setting up a 'Import Test Deck' for importing to your Anki, so you can 1.)
 Always import into this deck, 2.)
 Browse through this deck to see if everything looks good, 3.)
 Edit potential errors/typos, 4.)
-Finally select all cards and move them into their destination deck.
+Finally, select all cards and move them into their destination deck.

 This way, if something in the import is wrong, you will not have to look for the cards in a already filled deck.

-1. Install the beautiful flashcard program [Anki](https://apps.ankiweb.net/)
+1. Install the excellent [Anki](https://apps.ankiweb.net/) flashcard program
 2. Download files of choice from this repository
     1. from `stable` directories for using ready-made files
     2. From `testing` directories if you want to proofread untested files